quixio/quix-streams/README.md

 - <b>Streaming layer</b>: It is the main layer of the library that users should use by default.
 It includes among others, all the <b>syntax sugar</b> needed to have a pleasant experience with the library.
 Another important responsability of this layer is the <b>embedded time-series buffer</b> system.

-- <b>Process layer</b>: This layer is responsible of implementing the `Codecs` serialization and de-serialization of all the <b>Telemetry messages</b> of the Quix Streams protocol like time-series and non time-series messages, stream metadata, stream properties messages, parameters definitions, as well as the creating the [Stream context](#library-features-) scopes responsible of the separation between data comming from different sources.
+- <b>Telemetry layer</b>: This layer is responsible of implementing the `Codecs` serialization and de-serialization of all the <b>Telemetry messages</b> of the Quix Streams protocol like time-series and non time-series messages, stream metadata, stream properties messages, parameters definitions, as well as the creating the [Stream context](#library-features-) scopes responsible of the separation between data comming from different sources.
 This layer also implement a `Stream Process` system to concatenate different Stream processes that can be used to implement complex low-level Telemetry services.

 - <b>Transport layer</b>: This layer is responsible of the <b>communication with the message broker</b> and implementing some features to deal with the own message broker features and limitations.
 Some of these features are `message splitting`, `checkpointing`, `partition revokation`, `connectivity issues recovering` among others.
 This layer is also responsible to implement a `wrapping messages system` to allow different messages types of the library Protocol and to define the base classes for the `Codecs` implementation of each messages of that Protocol on ther upper layers of the library.
 For <b>Kafka</b> support this base library uses internally [Confluent .NET Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-dotnet), that at the same time uses the library [librdkafka - the Apache Kafka C/C++ client library](https://github.com/edenhill/librdkafka) under the hood.